 - The media latched on to the narrative of Owens being a jerk for the celebrations and Mariucci and Owens not getting along because of their disagreement about the celebrations and Owens’s suspension.

-- The media started targeting Owens with inflammatory questions after losses, and when Owens gave politically correct answers, they twisted/reinterpreted his words into things he didn’t say for the purpose of attention-grabbing headlines/columns.
+- The media started targeting Owens with inflammatory questions after losses, and when Owens gave perfectly diplomatic answers, they twisted/reinterpreted his words into things he didn’t say for the purpose of attention-grabbing headlines/columns.
 Even when he said literally nothing at all to reporters, they ripped him for that, too.

 - In 2001, they engaged in #5, then used the tactic of feeding their false reinterpretation of what Owens had said to Mariucci, upsetting Mariucci and causing further strain.